vanjac/chromatracker-js/docs/Development.md

 You must have [npm](https://www.npmjs.com/) and [GNU Make](https://www.gnu.org/software/make/) installed.
 Run `make` to install development packages, rebuild generated files, and run the type-checker/linter.

+ChromaTracker uses TypeScript with the [JSDoc syntax](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html) for type checking *only*.

 ## Release Build

 Run `make release` to build the release JS/CSS bundles.
 These are loaded by `index.html`.